70 search results for "advanced options"

 Garage & Street Lights: Kevin Callahan is being contacted by residents to replace lights.

-Old Business: Paul Welle reviewed the information from Pipeview and came up with detailed advice and recommendations.
-Thanks Paul!
+Old Business: A map from Pipeview which shows drain pipes and drains in the village was shared by Janet Burgess.
 Mike Pincus will continue to work with Ed McFalls concerning the drainage issues.

-The change to the Franklin Village Declarations about the deductible amount for insurance was discussed.
-Since the $7500 deductible that is stated in our Declarations will no longer be offered, the $7500 specification will be removed from the Declarations in order to have flexibility when changes to the deductible amount occur.
+The insurance letter concerning the change to the Franklin Village Declarations about the deductible amount was discussed.
+The master association insurance committee negotiates insurance policies that each village can use.
+The $7500 deductible that is stated in our Declarations will no longer be offered.
+We have been advised to remove the $7500 specification from the Declarations in order to have flexibility when changes occur.
+A new letter will be sent out shortly for residents to vote on the change.

 New Business: None.